 By default, the

-md5sum command (which is a shortcut to OpenSSL MD5 digest command I guess) ouputs the following pattern:
+md5sum command (which is a shortcut to OpenSSL MD5 digest command I guess) outputs the following pattern:

 <MD5Hash (32 chars)><space><star><filename>.

-md5sum command commonly uses the star as filename delimiter (or the space if no star...).
+md5sum command commonly uses the star as filename delimiter (or the space if there is no star...).
 I don't know how it's coded behind but I got it wrong with the OSX

 md5 -r command.
 This command strips the star.

 Give it a try: